-- The Drop/Add deadline: course may be added for 15 days from the start of the term.
+- The Drop/Add Deadline: Course may be added for 15 days from the start of the term.
 Courses may be dropped for 30 days from the term start date.
-Courses dropped after 30 days will receive a grade of "W" on the academic record.
-The effective date of the Drop/Add is the postmark date of a written request, an email request, or phone call received by the faculty advisor or the Registrar's office. - Academic withdrawal policy: Students may withdraw through the last day of the term by notifying the University in writing prior to the last day of the term.
+Courses dropped after 30 days will receive a grade of W on the academic record.
+The effective date of the drop/add is the postmark date of a written request, the date of an email request, or the date a phone call is received by the faculty advisor or the Registrar's Office. - Academic Withdrawal Policy: Students may withdraw through the last day of the term by notifying the university in writing prior to the last day of the term.

-Drop/Adds can impact continuing financial aid eligibility.
+Drop/adds can impact continuing financial aid eligibility.
 Financial aid adjustments are based on federal guidelines.
-Students should contact the Financial Aid Office (800.861.6400 x 2005 or finaid@myunion.edu) immediately if they plan to drop any courses.
-All Drop/Add requests must be approved by the faculty advisor, the program director, or his/her designee.
+Students should contact the Office of Financial Services (800-861-6400, ext.
+2005 or financialaidcounselors@myunion.edu) immediately if they plan to drop any courses.
+All drop/add requests must be approved by the faculty advisor, the program director, or their designee.

-Adding or dropping courses by the published deadline may alter the student's tuition charges for the semester in the following manner:
+Adding or dropping courses by the published deadline may alter the student's tuition charges for the term in the following manner:

-• If the number of credit hours added equals the number dropped, there will be no adjustment of tuition.

-- If the number of credit hours added is greater than the number dropped, tuition will be charged for the difference at the applicable tuition rate for the full term. - If the number of credit hours dropped is greater than the number added, tuition will be adjusted for the difference per Schedule of Adjustments.
+- If the number of credit hours added equals the number dropped, there will be no adjustment of tuition. - If the number of credit hours added is greater than the number dropped, tuition will be charged for the difference at the applicable tuition rate for the full term. - If the number of credit hours dropped is greater than the number added, tuition will be adjusted for the difference per the Schedule of Adjustments.

-The following table shows the percentage of tuition to be adjusted for dropped courses:
+The following table shows the percentage of tuition to be adjusted for dropped courses.